What Needs Attention Right Now

 -

-Trusted alerts Calibrated thresholds mean the team responds when the dashboard says to respond, because it does not cry wolf.
+Trusted alerts that earn attention Calibrated thresholds mean the team responds when the dashboard says to respond, because it does not cry wolf.
+Trust is the product of disciplined threshold management.

 -

 Readable from across the room Designed for the wall, not the laptop.
 Large type, high contrast, dark mode, no hover states.
-Visible without walking over.
+Visible without walking over, actionable without sitting down.

 Build an Ops Dashboard That Earns Its Screen

-We design operational dashboards and KPI dashboards for the people managing daily work.
+We design operational dashboards for the people managing daily work.
 Real-time status, calibrated alerts, shift handover, and wall-display optimisation.
-Not a reporting tool dressed up as a dashboard.
-A situational awareness system built for how your team actually operates.
+Not a reporting tool dressed up as a dashboard, but a situational awareness system built for how your team actually operates.

 Let's talk about your dashboard →